AndroidDeveloperLB/WebpifyYourAndroidApp/README.md

  2. Can also convert png to jpg files, if they are non-transparent (meaning not even a single pixel has a non-100%-opaque color)
  3. Should work on all OSs (yet tested on Windows only)
  4. Can handle all supported image files of all folders that are given, or only those on res/drawable* and res/mipmap* (which works this way by default)
- 5. Supports drag&drop of files&folders, or entering full paths to them, separated by ";"
+ 5. Supports drag&drop of files&folders, or entering full paths to them, separated by ";".
+Will handle all sub-directories, recursively.
  6. Supports level of encoding quality for both Jpeg and WebP
  7. Shows progress and summary of how many files were handled and how much space was saved.
  8. Native look&feel of the OS (because it uses SWT).